ratiw/vuetable-2/README.md

 ### Documentation and Tutorial

-Documentation is still under development in the [Wiki page](https://github.com/ratiw/vuetable-2/wiki).
+Documentation is still under development, but you can view it at [https://ratiw.github.io/vuetable-2](https://ratiw.github.io/vuetable-2).
+Thanks to @cristijora for the help.

 Meanwhile, check out
 - the [Tutorial](https://github.com/ratiw/vuetable-2-tutorial/wiki)